Historical Society of

 History of the Flat Iron Building

 William E.T.
 Smith was a harness maker who came to Mt.
 Airy in the summer of 1886.
 Like many other businessmen of the day, Smith served Mt.
 Airy’s agricultural needs by establishing a two-story, wooden framed harness shop on the corner of Main Street and Park Avenue.
 Unfortunately, Smith’s harness shop burned down in the great fire of 1903.
 But Smith successfully rebuilt, and this time in brick.
 Although it was commonly known as the Smith Building in the early days, we have since come to know this iconic building in Mt.
 Airy as the Flat Iron Building.
 The name originates from the unique, triangular, architectural design commonly situated on an angular street corner and resembling an old fashioned flat iron.
-The building housed a variety of different businesses through the years, as well as town hall, the local Maryland State Police office, a branch of the County Library, a military museum, and the former home to the Historical Society of Mt.
-Airy museum.
-Please check out the attached report for more detailed information on this important piece of Mount Airy history.
+The building housed a variety of different businesses through the years, as well as town hall, the local Maryland State Police office, a branch of the County Library, a military museum, and the former home to the Mt.
+Airy Historical Society and Museum.
+Please check out the attached report and chronology for more detailed information on this important piece of Mount Airy history.

 Mount Airy Pants (Sewing) Factory